-- 11.35 The purpose of this policy is to achieve more sustainable use of resources.
-There can be an inter-relationship between energy production and waste development, with waste being used as a source of energy production.
-In any proposal for energy from waste development the Authority will consider the proposal against all relevant policies including CC2 on low carbon and renewable energy development; however policies CC3 or CC4 will be primary considerations. - 11.36 Whilst the National Park Authority is a Waste Planning Authority, the waste disposal function for the majority of the National Park falls under the remit of Derbyshire County Council.
-The Joint Municipal Waste Management Strategy77, produced by the Waste Disposal Authority in collaboration with the Waste Collection Authorities (the District Councils), notes that the Derbyshire Dales and High Peak areas give rise to 20% of the municipal waste in the County.
-It identifies national park designation and the geographical nature of the area as barriers to the local provision of facilities.
-The relationship between the relevant municipal waste management strategies of the constituent authorities and this Core Strategy is explained in detail in the Waste Management Background Paper78. - 11.37 Facilities for the disposal of domestic, industrial and commercial waste are incompatible with national park purposes because of their adverse environmental impacts.
-The small and dispersed population means that they would not be viable operations unless waste is imported.
-Policy therefore presumes against new waste facilities within the National Park, and no sites will be allocated.
-Specialised processing sites such as commercial composting and recycling plants will also be inappropriate, because of the likely landscape impacts and potential for air, land and water contamination.
+- 11.36 The purpose of this policy is to achieve more sustainable use of resources. - 11.37 Whilst the National Park Authority is a Waste Planning Authority, the waste disposal function for the majority of the National Park falls under the remit of Derbyshire County Council.
+The Joint Municipal Waste Management Strategy80, produced by the Waste Disposal Authority in collaboration with the Waste Collection Authorities (the District Councils), notes that the Derbyshire Dales and High Peak areas give rise to 20% of the municipal waste in the County.
+It identifies National Park designation and the geographical nature of the area as barriers to the local provision of facilities.
+The relationship between the relevant municipal waste management strategies of the constituent authorities and this Core Strategy is explained in detail in the Waste Management Background Paper81.